lsc4ss-s21/final-project-ask-lsc/README.md

 ### Data Cleaning

 In order to run both topic analysis and sentiment analysis, the data had to be cleaned appropriately.
-We used Dask in order to clean the data.
-In order to use Dask appropriately, we had to create a Dask Cluster with 6 m5.xlarge instances in order to handle the data size.
+We used Dask in orderto parallelize the data cleaning process.
+To use Dask appropriately, we had to create a Dask Cluster with 6 m5.xlarge instances to properly handle the data size.

-In the reddit_data_cleaning_dask.ipynb
+In the [reddit_data_cleaning_dask.ipynb notebook] (https://github.com/lsc4ss-s21/final-project-ask-lsc/blob/main/reddit_data_cleaning_dask.ipynb),
-(https://github.com/lsc4ss-s21/final-project-ask-lsc/blob/main/reddit_data_cleaning_dask.ipynb),
 we first installed the packages necessary to clean our files.
 The installation for these packages is as follows:
 ```{python}